arnab30dutta/HECA/README.md

 # House Energy Optimization: Track consumption, Predict expense, Recommend optimization

-You have set your monthly household energy consumption at beginning of month to fit your monthly target budget(goal) say 1760 bucks.
+To set your monthly household energy consumption at beginning of month to fit your monthly target budget(goal) say 1760 bucks.
 After few days you checked the expense and felt out of blue that by month end its exceeding.

      Your wishlist demands an App to Predict what will be the expense by end of this month:
           a. calculate & print exact consumption cost per energy type (eg.  electric / gas / solar / ...etc ) till now.